 How to Prevent Ice-Damming From Ruining Your Roof

 Lucky you if you’ve never heard of ice-damming!
-Maybe you live in a part of the country where this winter pest isn’t a problem.
+Maybe you live in a part of the country where you don’t need to prevent ice-damming because this winter pest isn’t a problem.

 But here in the Midwest, ice damming happens without much warning, and can cause significant damage to the inside and the outside of your home.

 Ice dams are caused when warm attic air melts some of the snow on the roof; the water runs down to the uninsulated roof overhang and refreezes.
 The cycle repeats until a “dam” of ice has built up on the roof overhang.

 The dam, and large icicles that often form with it – can get heavy enough to damage the roof – even pulling off gutters and downspouts.

 More critically, the ice dam blocks the drainage of additional snow-melt from the roof, allowing water to back up under the shingles.
 That water can wick up under the shingles and leak into the house, damaging insulation, framing, drywall, and trim.